cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/the_polar_express_2004.md

 description = """When a doubting young boy takes an extraordinary train ride to the North Pole, he embarks on a journey of self-discovery that shows him that the wonder of life never fades for those who believe."""

 [taxonomies]
-xmas_genres = ['Fantasy', 'Family', 'Musical', 'Animation', 'Adventure']
+xmas_genres = ['Fantasy', 'Adventure', 'Musical', 'Family', 'Animation']

 [extra]
 film_url = """https://letterboxd.com/film/the-polar-express/"""